 Abdominoplasty Surgery and Recovery

 Abdominoplasty is performed with general anesthesia and usually takes between two to three hours to complete.
-Further, all procedures take place in Kaufman Plastic Surgery’s state-of-the-art private surgery center under the care of a board-certified, M.D. anesthesiologist.
+Further, all procedures take place in Kaufman & Davis Plastic Surgery’s state-of-the-art private surgery center under the care of a board-certified, M.D. anesthesiologist.

 As for your belly button, it will maintain it’s original position but will emerge through new surrounding skin.